-SEAT Ibiza SC Cupra review
+SEAT Ibiza Cupra (2009-2017) review

 The fourth-generation SEAT Ibiza has been on sale since 2008, and it’s offered in three body styles.
-There’s a five-door hatch, the three-door Sport Coupé (SC) and an ST estate, although the flagship Cupra comes exclusively as a three-door SC.
+There’s a five-door hatch, the three-door Sport Coupé (SC) and an ST estate, although the flagship Cupra only comes as a three-door SC.

 Engines, performance and drive

-MPG, CO2 and running costs
+MPG, CO2 and Running Costs

 Interior, design and technology